ome/omero-guides/iviewer.rst

 OMERO.iviewer, a 2D viewer which can
 open and browse multi-t, multi-z and multi-channel images and allow to draw and edit Regions of Interest.
-It also offers the ability to view several images and the same time and synchronize the view.
+It also offers the ability to view several images at the same time and synchronize the view.

 **Description:**